marcostoll/FF/readme.md

         }
     }

-# Runtime event handlers
+# Runtime Event Handlers

 This feature introduces three different handler classes for registering as callbacks to one of the three runtime events of the php engine (error, exception, shutdown).
 The handlers translate php's core event information to **FF\Events** event instances using the `EventBroker`.

-## Registering runtime event handlers
+## Registering Runtime Event Handlers

 All handlers implement the `RuntimeEventHandlerInterface` which lets you `register()` them on demand.
 The `ErrorHandler` as well as the `ExceptionHandler` each are aware of any previous handlers that might have been registered to their runtime events and let you restore the previous state.
 When registering shutdown handlers no information regarding the previous state is provided by php.

-## Subscribing to runtime events
+## Subscribing to Runtime Events

 The handlers fire their own events containing all available event data which makes it easy for you to handle them by subscribing to the `FF\Events\EventBroker`.